Table of Contents

 A math symbol is a sign or character that represents operations, relationships, or numerical values.
-Each one is like a small key that helps unlock bigger ideas.
+Each symbol is like a small key that helps unlock bigger ideas.

 Instead of the usage of long, complex sentences, you break them into brief, clear parts that reveal how numbers work together to solve problems efficiently and convey complex ideas.